 Skip to main content

 I am Associate Professor (Reader) of Creativity & Innovation and Course Director of the MSc Innovation Management & Entrepreneurship.
 I joined KBS in 2018.
-I am a Senior Fellow of the Higher Education Academy, and my teaching experience involves the design and critical evaluation of research informed courses and PG/UG modules and the development and leadership of innovative pedagogical approaches that embed employability and inclusivity into the curriculum.
-More specifically, the MSc IME Lead Yourself novel scheme has increased placement rates (50%) and led to the successful completion of the MSc IME placements without changing employer (100%) and it is now leveraged widely throughout the University via the Employability team.
-The Group Contract innovative pedagogical approach has resulted in zero formal student complaints for group assignments at the KBS staff community and has been adopted by other Faculties.
+I am a Senior Fellow of the Higher Education Academy and a Fellow of the Institute of Innovation and knowledge Exchange, the UK professional body for innovators.
+My teaching experience involves the design and critical evaluation of research informed courses and PG/UG modules and the development and leadership of innovative pedagogical approaches that embed employability and inclusivity into the curriculum.

 Associate Professor of Creativity and Innovation, PG Course Director